On measuring unboundedness of the $H^\infty$-calculus for generators of analytic semigroups: Discussion and Outlook

 \end{theorem} We can now compare Theorems \ref{thm1} and \ref{thm:haaserozendaal} by setting $r_{0}=\delta$.
 Then $\Omega_{\phi,\delta}\subset {\rm R}_{\delta}$ for all $\phi\in(0,\tfrac{\pi}{2}]$ and thus, for functions $f\in\Hinf({\rm R}_{\delta})$, we have $\|f\|_{\infty,\Omega_{\phi,\delta}} \leq \|f\|_{\infty,{\rm R}_{\delta}}$.
 Hence, Theorem \ref{thm1} yields

 for all $\phi\in(\omega_{A},\tfrac{\pi}{2})$ and $f\in\Hinf({\rm R}_{\delta})$, where

-Let us collect the key observations when comparing (\ref{eq:HaaseRozendaal}) and (\ref{eq:ourconstant}). \begin{enumerate} \item We see that the square of the semigroup bound $B$ gets replaced by the sectorality constant $M(A,\phi)$ in our result. \item Our estimate depends on another parameter $\phi$ that accounts for the fact that the spectrum is truly lying in a sector rather than the half-plane.
+Let us collect the key observations when comparing (\ref{eq:HaaseRozendaal}) and (\ref{eq:ourconstant}). \begin{enumerate} \item The square of the semigroup bound $B$ gets replaced by the $M(A,\phi)$ in our result. \item Our estimate depends on another parameter $\phi$ that accounts for the fact that the spectrum is truly lying in a sector rather than the half-plane.
 Taking the infimum over all $\phi\in(\omega_{A},\tfrac{\pi}{2})$ in (\ref{eq:ourconstant}) yields an optimized estimate.
 However, then the constant dependence on $M(A,\phi)$ becomes unclear.
-See also Theorem \ref{thm2}. \item The dependence on $\phi$ also explains how the estimate explodes when considering $A$'s with sectorality angle $\omega_{A}$ tending to $\tfrac{\pi}{2}$.
-However, one can cover this behavior in terms of the constant $M=M(A,\tfrac{\pi}{2})$: Taking $\phi=\arccos\tfrac{1}{2M}$, we get by (\ref{eq3:cor1}) that $M(A,\phi)\leq 2 M$ and thus (\ref{eq:ourconstant}) becomes
+See also Theorem \ref{thm2}. \item The dependence on $\phi$ also explains how the estimate explodes when considering operators $A$ with sectorality angle $\omega_{A}$ tending to $\tfrac{\pi}{2}$.
+However, one can cover this behavior in terms of the constant $M=M(A,\tfrac{\pi}{2})$: Taking $\phi=\arccos\tfrac{1}{2M}$, we get by Lemma \ref{lemVitse} that $M(A,\phi)\leq 2 M$ and thus (\ref{eq:ourconstant}) becomes

 Therefore, we get an $M$-dependence of the form $\mathcal{O}(M(\log(M)+1))$.